 Each January, all full-time faculty members must submit an annual report via the Faculty Annual Report System.
-These reports are then used in the School’s annual performance evaluation process.
+These reports are then used in the School’s annual merit review process.

 Performance evaluations take place in two stages each spring, and evaluate each full-time faculty member’s performance during the previous calendar year.
 In the first stage of the process, department chairs review materials submitted as part of each faculty member’s annual report and prepare a preliminary evaluation of performance in the areas of teaching, research and service.
 Then, over one and one-half days of meetings, all eight department chairs, the Dean, and the Senior Associate Dean for Faculty & Research discuss the contributions of each full-time faculty member.
 Additional input on service is sought from the School’s Graduate and Undergraduate Academic & Career Development Centers.